The Curriculum

 Misinformation is being spread across the internet like wildfire.

-The Internet for the first time ever puts a microphone in the hands of those who wish to do us harm, and enables them to do just that, providing an audience which they never had before.
+The Internet, for the first time, puts a microphone in the hands of those who wish to do us harm and enables them to do just that.

 The extremism on the internet is bait for people to overreact and counter-react with extremist views of their own.